Jav1ki4N/Argos/readme.md

 - [x] Write a driver for encoder
 - [x] Implant LittleFS as file system
 - [x] Redirect to a captive portal on AP mode
-- [ ] Get configuration profile from captive portal
+- [x] Get configuration profile from captive portal & Connect to target Wi-Fi
+- [ ] Support multiple profiles
 - [ ] Use mDNS to auto-get target device's ip
 - [ ] Battey detection via ADC
 - [ ] ...